openpd-dev/openpd/docs/src/index.rst

 OpenPD, standing for **Open** **P**\ eptide **D**\ ynamics, is a toolkit based on Python, distributed freely under the terms of
 **MIT** License, for peptide dynamics simulation.
 It was designed to simulate the folding dynamics of protein efficiently with the assistance of **P**\ eptide **D**\ ynamics **F**\ orce **F**\ ield (PDFF), which is a solvent considered, high-level coarse-grained force field focusing on the peptide interaction.

 This document is part of the OpenPD distribution, which can be found in our `GitHub site <https://github.com/zhenyuwei99/openpd>`_.
-You can also build the document manually in PDF format by following step in :doc:`quick_start/build_doc` or click the ``version`` button in the right-bottom of your browser.
+Users can also build the document manually in PDF format by following steps in :doc:`quick_start/build_doc` or click the ``version`` button at the right-bottom of browser.

-OpenPD is developed and maintaining by Zhenyu Wei (zhenyuwei99@gmail.com), from Yunfei Chen's group in Southeast University.
+OpenPD is developed and maintained by Zhenyu Wei (zhenyuwei99@gmail.com), from Yunfei Chen's group in Southeast University.
 As a newly developed program, we always welcome developers to contact us or discuss in our `GitHub site <https://github.com/zhenyuwei99/openpd>`_

 The document is organized in four parts:

-(1) The :ref:`Quick Start <quickstart>` part contains introduction of our program and the installation suggestions.
+(1) The :ref:`Quick Start <quickstart>` part contains our program's introduction and the installation suggestions.
-(#) The :ref:`Tutorials <tutorials>` part shows several basic example codes to giving user a directive intuition of workflow and features of OpenPD
+(#) The :ref:`Tutorials <tutorials>` part shows several primary example codes to giving users a directive intuition of workflow and features of OpenPD
-(#) The :ref:`Peptide Dynamics Force Field <pdff>` part describe the component of PDFF and their developing procedure.
+(#) The :ref:`Peptide Dynamics Force Field <pdff>` part describes the component of PDFF and their developing procedure.
 (#) The :ref:`Module indices <module>` part giving a detailed description of all packages and classes in OpenPD.

 .. tip:: Once you are familiar with OpenPD, The :ref:`Module indices <module>` part will be very useful for a quick code check.